ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

    - Convert all text to lowercase
    - Remove Stopwords from NLTK Stopwords Corpus
    - Remove Standalone numbers (1, 2, 3 but not brca1)
-   - Remove Number Words (one,two, three)
+   - Remove Number Words (one, two, three)
    - Remove Punctuation (periods, commas, etc)
- * Drag Stopwords dataset into the expierment
+ * Drag Stopwords dataset into the experiment
- * Drag the python script module into the expierment
+ * Drag the python script module into the experiment
- * Put the following python code normalization snipped into the expierment
+ * Put the following python code normalization snipped into the experiment
 ```python
 # The script MUST contain a function named azureml_main
 # which is the entry point for this module.